UK Denies Vaccine Shortfall Will Slow Lockdown Easing Plan - UrduPoint

 Britain's current other vaccine provider is Pfizer, which denied any issues with its UK delivery schedule.

-Hancock told parliament that jabs from a third supplier, Moderna, were expected "in the coming weeks".
+Hancock said that jabs from a third approved supplier, Moderna, are expected "in the coming weeks".

-The supply issues are another headache for AstraZeneca after its jab was suspended in several EU countries, pending a review by the European Medicines Agency due later Thursday following isolated cases of blood clots and brain haemorrhages.
+The supply issues are another headache for AstraZeneca after its jab was suspended in several EU countries, pending a review by the European Medicines Agency following isolated cases of blood clots and brain haemorrhages.

+The EMA restated its approval for the vaccine on Thursday, as did Britain's own drugs regulator.

 The EU meanwhile threatened on Wednesday to invoke emergency powers to block European exports of Covid-19 vaccines to ensure "reciprocity" with other suppliers, urging Britain to send Europe more jabs.

-Britain reacted angrily to the threat, with Foreign Secretary Dominic Raab suggesting the bloc was engaging in "brinkmanship", and has dismissed any medical issues with the AstraZeneca vaccine.
+Britain reacted angrily to the threat, with Foreign Secretary Dominic Raab suggesting the bloc was engaging in "brinkmanship".

-Prime Minister Boris Johnson, 56, said on Wednesday he would take it "very shortly".

-England's deputy chief medical officer Jonathan Van-Tam also pushed back at the AstraZeneca suspension in European countries including France, Germany and Italy.